wilderlife/wilderlife.github.io/aboutme.md

   - "img/Margo_UK_cycling.jpeg" : "Cycling across England"
 ---

-- **Work:** With 5 years of experience in marketing, events and community, I've always been passionate about helping businesses grow by implementing innovative and proactive solutions and ideas.
-Check out my resume, connect with me on LinkedIn or take a look at my videos.
+- **Work:** With 5 years of experience in marketing, events and community, I've always been passionate about helping businesses grow by implementing innovative and proactive solutions and ideas. <a href="https://drive.google.com/file/d/1fkdy0EHJhC782dKWKkTW5i5EnED5cbZk/view?usp=sharing target=" target="_blank">Check out my resume</a>, [connect with me on LinkedIn](https://www.linkedin.com/in/mgantner/?locale=en_US) or take a look at [my videos]("https://www.margogantner.com/my-videos/"){:target="_blank"}.

 - **Education:** After graduating from high school in Poland with an International Baccalaureate Diploma, I continued my education in the UK.
 In 2014 I've graduated with a Bachelors of Science in Communications and Media from Loughborough University.